Meet your neighbours over a sustainable dinner

 She said goods and services accounted for 29.4 per cent of emissions, construction and renovations 11.8 per cent, household use 20 per cent and transport 10.5 per cent.

-The dinner costs $65 per head and bookings need to be made by March 21 to (JavaScript must be enabled to view this email address).
+The dinner costs $65 per head and bookings need to be made by March 21 to [email protected].

 Urban Reforestation is holding workshops around food and how Docklanders can reduce their carbon footprint.
 For further information see http://www.urbanreforestation.com.